The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 1.5.
 The employee must know:

-the Constitution of the Russian Federation; laws and other regulatory legal acts of the Russian Federation in the field of healthcare, consumer protection and sanitary and epidemiological welfare of the population; theoretical foundations in the chosen specialty; modern methods of treatment, diagnosis and drug provision of patients; basics of medical and social expertise; rules of action upon detection of a patient with signs of especially dangerous infections, HIV infection; the procedure for interaction with other medical specialists, services, organizations, including insurance companies, associations of doctors, etc.; the fundamentals of the functioning of budget-insurance medicine and voluntary medical insurance, the provision of sanitary and preventive and medicinal assistance to the population; medical ethics; psychology of professional communication; fundamentals of labor legislation; internal labor regulations; rules on labor protection and fire safety;
+Constitution of the Russian Federation; laws and other regulations legal acts Russian Federation in the field of healthcare, consumer rights protection and sanitary and epidemiological welfare of the population; theoretical foundations of the chosen specialty; modern methods treatment, diagnosis and drug provision sick; basics of medical and social examination; rules of action when detecting a patient with signs of particularly dangerous infections, HIV infection; the procedure for interaction with other medical specialists, services, organizations, including insurance companies, physician associations, etc.; fundamentals of the functioning of budgetary insurance medicine and voluntary medical insurance, provision of sanitary and preventive and medicinal assistance to the population; medical ethics; psychology professional communication; basics of labor legislation; internal labor regulations; labor protection and fire safety regulations;

 ____________________.

-- Advanced training at least once every 5 years during the entire career.
+- Advanced training at least once every 5 years throughout your career.

 2. Job responsibilities